University of Alaska Anchorage

 Available to faculty, staff, apartment residents and commuter students

-*Campus Meal Plans are available to faculty, staff, commuter students or campus apartment residents with kitchens.
+*Campus Meal Plans and Add-On Plans are available to faculty, staff, commuter students or campus apartment residents with kitchens.
 These plans can also be added to any residential meal plan if a student runs out of meals as long as the student's financial account is in good standing.

 How the Meal Plan Works

 - What is the difference between Meals and Dining Dollars?